“Melody of China performs the history, lore and myth of China in song. A truly innovative and dazzling extravaganza!” San Francisco Chronicle

 In 2009, MoC partnered with Lily Cai Dance to premiere a new dance/music work at the Henry Cowell Theatre.
 In 2010, MoC collaborated with saxophonist Francis Wong to premiere Shanghai Story for Chinese instruments and jazz quartet.
 MoC commissioned Sohn for Qin and Chinese chamber ensemble by composer Gang Situ in 2011.
 In 2012, MoC premiered Along the River During the Qingming Festival by composer Joan Huang with the Earplay Ensemble at the San Francisco International Arts Festival in 2012.
 Melody of China celebrated 20 years in 2013 with a concert featuring guest artists: erhu virtuoso Jiebing Chen and jazz pioneers Francis Wong, Jon Jang, Marcus Shelby and Deszon Claiborne.

 In addition to performances, Melody of China is deeply committed to arts education and leads numerous classes and workshops for all ages geared toward a greater appreciation for the beauty and versatility of Chinese instruments.
-MoC has contracted with SF Symphony’s Adventures in Music Program (AIM) and Young Audiences for many consecutive years.
-In addition, MoC’s free after school program, where children learn to play a Chinese instrument of their choice, has been a huge success at Sunset Elementary School.
-Funded by the California Arts Council, the popular program is now in its seventh consecutive year.
+MoC has contracted with San Francisco Symphony’s Adventures in Music Program (AIM) and Young Audiences for many consecutive years.
+In addition, MoC’s tuition-free after school program funded by the California Arts Council, offers children to learn to play a Chinese instrument of their choice, and has been a huge success at Sunset Elementary School.